us4useu/arrus/docs/content/api.python.rst

 .. caution::

-    We will do our best to maintain backward compatibility, but please note that ARRUS is under development and its API may be modified in the future.
+    We will do our best to maintain backward compatibility but please note that ARRUS is currently under development and its API may be modified in the future.

 Devices
 =======

 **Do not create instances of the below classes directly**.
-Use ``session.get_device`` to acquire appropriate device, for example:
+Use ``session.get_device`` to acquire the appropriate device, for example:
 ``session.get_device('Us4OEM:0')``.

 .. autoclass:: arrus.devices.us4oem.Us4OEM